-Firstly, a conceptual description of the business model of the future product for MVP is created in the form of a diagram describing all business processes related to the product: proposal, infrastructure, consumers and financial aspect.
+Firstly, a conceptual description of the business model of the future product for MVP is created in the form of a diagram describing all business processes related to the product: proposal, infrastructure, consumers, and financial aspects.

 5. Product Vision

-In this document, we describe the general objectives of the project and the proposed solution.
-This allows you to better understand the goals of creating a product, its potential and future prospects.
+In this document, we describe the general objectives of the project execution and the proposed solution.
+This allows you to better understand the goals of creating a product, its potential, and its prospects.
 Product Vision is useful to all parties involved in the development - developers, staff, marketing department, etc.

-Our team also issues recommendations regarding system properties or limitations that are not related to the system behavior - the optimal technology stack, infrastructure architecture and expected load.
+Our team also issues recommendations regarding system properties or limitations that are not related to the system behavior - the optimal tech stack, infrastructure architecture, and expected load.

-There are many benefits in preliminary analysis and research.
+There are many benefits of doing preliminary analysis and research.

-We always offer the Discovery phase.
-The study is conducted by our business analyst, designer and company managers.
+We always offer the project discovery phase.
+The study is conducted by our business analyst, designer, and company project managers.
 In the course of communication, they find out the wishes of the client.
 Then a market analysis is carried out and a project description is formulated.

-Having determined all the details of the project in advance, the customer receives a number of advantages.
+Having determined all the details of the project in advance, the customer receivesseveralf advantages.
 Here are the main ones: